lewispb/about-me/README.md

 ## 👨‍💻 Biography

-Lewis is a Ruby Developer for BiggerPockets in Denver, CO, working remotely from sunny England.
+Lewis is a Programmer at Basecamp working remotely from Bristol, UK.
 He has a passion for Ruby, helping out at conferences and meetups.
-Previously a senior developer at Cookpad and FreeAgent, having 7 years experience writing software professionally.
-His pastimes include watching documentaries, brewing beer and learning!
+Previously a senior developer at BiggerPockets, Cookpad and FreeAgent, having 10 years experience writing software professionally.

 ### 🎤 Talks